supertokens/supertokens-go/CONTRIBUTING.md

 ## Development Setup

   You will need to setup the `supertokens-core` in order to to run the `supertokens-go` tests, you can setup `supertokens-core` by following this [guide](https://github.com/supertokens/supertokens-core/blob/master/CONTRIBUTING.md#development-setup)
-**Note: If you are not contributing to the `supertokens-core` you can skip steps 1 & 4 under Project Setup of the `supertokens-core` contributing guide.**
+**Note: If you are not contributing to `supertokens-core` you can skip steps 1 & 4 under Project Setup of the `supertokens-core` contributing guide.**

 ### Prerequisites
 - OS: Linux or macOS